arefmousavi/EffiColorizer/README.md

 ## 📄 Citation

-This code corresponds to a paper that is currently under preparation.
 Citation details will be provided here upon publication.

-For early academic inquiries, feel free to reach out.

 ## ✉️ Contact

 Interested in collaborating, extending this framework, or using it in your own work?
 Feel free to reach out via [GitHub Issues](https://github.com/aref-mousavi-eng/EffiColorizer/issues).
-Feedback and suggestions are welcome.